gnosischain/documentation/docs/tools/Blockchain Explorers/blockscout.md

 ---
 description: BlockScout is a full-featured, open-source explorer for Gnosis mainnet, Chiado testnet and many other chains.
-keyworkds: [explorer, block explorer, blockscout]
+keywords: [explorer, block explorer, blockscout]
 ---

 # BlockScout